 Medicare and Medicaid Electronic Health Records (EHR) Incentive Programs.
-The Medicare and Medicaid EHR Incentive Programs provide incentive payments to eligible professionals, eligible hospitals and critical access hospitals (CAHs) as they adopt, implement, upgrade or demonstrate meaningful use of certified EHR technology.
+The Medicare and Medicaid EHR Incentive Programs encourage eligible professionals, eligible hospitals, and critical access hospitals (CAHs) to adopt EHR technology.
+Eligible hospitals can receive Medicaid incentive payments if they adopt and demonstrate meaningful use of certified EHR technology; those that fail to demonstrate meaningful use are subject to reduced reimbursement from Medicare.
 By putting into action and meaningfully using an EHR system, providers may reap benefits beyond financial incentives-such as reduction in errors, availability of records and data, reminders and alerts, clinical decision support, and e-prescribing/refill automation.

 Allied Disciplines.
 Various allied health professionals are required to obtain continuing education to maintain their licenses.
 For example, emergency medical services personnel may be required to acquire up to 20 continuing education hours per year, all or a portion of which can be fulfilled online.
-These requirements vary by state and depend on the classification of the employee.
+These requirements vary by state and depend on the professional classification of the individual.